LazyRacc00n/NetworkAnalysis_3Assignment/README.md

 Hence, we have plotted the model with the two types of network, testing different parameters, in order to observe the different behaviors of the model.
 Therefore, we plotted a graph showing the evolution of the relative number of nodes in the three states S,I,R, for each time step.
 For the smaller network ( Karate Club ), we have build also a gif, which shows the evolution of the spread epidemic.

-Since we are not domain experts we decided to perform three experiments for each network according to the value of **R** (expected number of nodes infected at each wave):
+Since we are not domain experts we decided to perform three experiments for each network according to the value of **R** (expected number of nodes infected at each wave by an infected):
 - *R < 1*, less than one node will be infected at each wave and so the disease dies out after a finite number of waves.
 - *R = 1* At each wave one infected node will infect exactly one Susceptible node.
 - *R > 1* the disease persists by infecting at least one person in each wave.